-My aim is to return Mr B to the position he would now be in but for what I consider to be Westerby's failure to verify that Abana had the correct permissions to be providing advice on pensions in the UK and before accepting Mr B's SIPP application from it.
+My aim is to return Mr H to the position he would now be in but for what I consider to be Westerby's failure to verify that Abana had the correct permissions to be providing advice on pensions in the UK and before accepting Mr H's SIPP application from it.

-As I've already mentioned above - if Mr B had sought advice from a different advisor, who was qualified to give pension switching advice, I think it's more likely than not that the advice would have been to retain his existing pension plans.
-I think it's unlikely that another advisor, acting properly, would have advised Mr B to transfer away from his existing pension plans.
-Alternatively, Mr B might have simply decided not to seek pensions advice elsewhere from a different advisor and still then retained his existing pension plans.
+As I've already mentioned above - if Mr H had sought advice from a different adviser, who was qualified and had the required permissions to give pension switching advice, I think it's more likely than not that the advice would have been to retain his existing pension plans.
+I think it's unlikely that another adviser, acting properly, would have advised Mr H to transfer away from his existing pension plans.
+Alternatively, Mr H might have simply decided not to seek pensions advice elsewhere from a different adviser and still then retained his existing pension plans.

-In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mr B would be in if he hadn't transferred from his existing pension plans.
+In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mr H would be in if he hadn't transferred from his existing pension plans.
 In summary, Westerby should:

-1) Obtain the current notional value, as at the date of this decision, of Mr B's previous pension plans, if they hadn't been transferred to the SIPP.
+1) Obtain the current notional value, as at the date of the final decision, of Mr H's previous pension plans, if they hadn't been transferred to the SIPP.

-- 2) Obtain the actual current value of Mr B's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay a commercial value to buy Mr B's share in any investments that cannot currently be redeemed. - 5) Pay an amount into Mr B's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
+- 2) Obtain the actual current value of Mr H's SIPP, as at the date of this decision, less any outstanding charges. - 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1). - 4) Pay a commercial value to buy Mr H's share in any investments that cannot currently be redeemed. - 5) Pay an amount into Mr H's SIPP, so that the transfer value of the SIPP is increased by an amount equal to the loss calculated in step 3).
 This payment should take account of any available tax relief and the effect of charges.
-The payment should also take account of interest as set out below. - 6) Pay Mr B £500 for the distress and inconvenience the problems with his pension have caused him.
+The payment should also take account of interest as set out below. - 6) Pay Mr H £500 for the distress and inconvenience the problems with his pension have caused him.

-Lastly, in order to be fair to Westerby, it should have the option of payment of the redress being contingent upon Mr B assigning any claim he may have against Abana to Westerby - but only in so far as Mr B is compensated here.
+Lastly, in order to be fair to Westerby, it should have the option of payment of the redress being contingent upon Mr H assigning any claim he may have against Abana to Westerby (including the right to any future payment Abana may make to Mr H as part of the settlement agreed following the third-party review) - but only in so far as Mr H is compensated here.
+The terms of the assignment should require Westerby to account to Mr H for any amount it subsequently recovers against Abana that exceeds the loss paid to Mr H.